What Is Albinism?

 What Are the Signs & Symptoms of Albinism?

-Albinism (AL-beh-niz-im) that affects the skin, hair, and eyes is called oculocutaneous (ok-yuh-low-kyu-TAY-nee-iss) albinism.
+Albinism (pronounced: AL-beh-niz-im) that affects the skin, hair, and eyes is called oculocutaneous (pronounced: ok-yuh-low-kyu-TAY-nee-iss) albinism.
 This leads to skin, hair, and eyes that are lighter than you would expect based on someone’s ethnic background or race.
 Symptoms vary based on how much melanin someone makes.

 Signs and symptoms include: